d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 Recall that `Sequential` was designed to daisy-chain other modules together.
-To build our own simplified `MySequential`, we just need to define two key functions:
+To build our own simplified `MySequential`, we just need to define two key methods:
-1. A function to append modules one by one to a list.
+1. A method to append modules one by one to a list.
-2. A forward propagation function to pass an input through the chain of modules, in the same order as they were appended.
+2. A forward propagation method to pass an input through the chain of modules, in the same order as they were appended.

 The following `MySequential` class delivers the same functionality of the default `Sequential` class.